celestiaorg/docs/docs/nodes/itn-enable-telemetry-nodes.md

 2. No points if we cannot
 3. Note that we will keep track of your metrics throughout the whole ITN so make sure you leave it connected throughout all phases.
+4. Make sure you can see your node ID on https://tiascan.com in your respective node category.
+You can also check your node uptime status there.

 ## How to submit